We are all socialists now

 There have been several articles recently all expressing the sentiment, in one form or another, that with the COVID crisis, “we are all socialists now.”
 Suddenly Reagan’s quip about the government not being the solution to the problem but rather being the problem itself, seems remarkably naive and out of place.
 Everyone from bank moguls to CEOs to construction laborers to myriad small business owners are rushing to the bosom of the Government seeking life-saving assistance in the face of an unprecedented disaster.

 The Democrats get outflanked on the Left

-But there is another even more curious development, and one that Bob and I have both foretold: Trump is maneuvering to the Left of Biden and the Democrats now in terms of government activism.
+But there is another even more curious development, and one that I and many others have foretold: Trump is maneuvering to the Left of Biden and the Democrats now in terms of government activism.
 His recent willingness to contemplate at least a temporary “Medicare for All” solution to the COVID challenges is making Biden and the Democrats’ call to reopen the Obamacare Exchanges look like the weakest of tea – especially as more and more people are losing the jobs they will need to pay for their ACA premiums.